helloworlddan/hello-world.sh/site/content/posts/deploying-reusable-higher-level-resources-with-aws-cdk.md

 channels).

-Our application was holding the layout of the organization in some database and everytime something organization configuration would change (e.g.: a new development team gets added), the automation has to run off and do it's job.
+Our application was holding the layout of the organization in some database and every time something in the organization configuration would change (e.g.: a new development team gets added), the automation has to run off and do it's job.

 The following shows an architecture that relies on SNS and Lambda (or